ericnlchen/DH110/Assignments/Assignment07.md

 1. Creating a new journal and sharing it with friends and family
 2. Writing a new entry and submitting it to the journal

 Since these tasks are relatively easy, I also added another small task: receiving a new comment and reading it.
-These tasks have been the central focus of the user-centered design process.
+These tasks have been the central focus of the user-centered design process--in other words, the prototype is specifically designed to enable my target users to accomplish these two tasks.

 ## **Interactive Prototype:**
 Here is the link to my interactive prototype made with Figma: